OKO JOURNAL OF COMMUNICATION AND INFORMATION SCIENCE

 Oko Journal of Communication and Information Science (OJCIS) is a publication of School of Information Technology, Federal Polytechnic, Oko, Anambra State, Nigeria.
 The journal is peer-reviewed and publishes online biannually.
 The journal focuses on Media, Communications and Information Science, Information and Communication Technology as well as interdisciplinary areas.
 In the 21st Century, all disciplines have some interface– the social sciences, arts, science and technology are all working together.
 We, therefore, encourage authors and researchers to present works in these broad areas.
 It also accepts papers from scholars of various disciplines, countries and institutions.
 The journal encourages presentation of research papers, empirical studies and quality articles.
+This edition is online.
+Take advantage of the situation and establish or improve your online visibility.

 Guidelines for Authors